-Anne Jones Relationship Counsellor MA MBACP (Accred)
+Anne Jones Couple and Relationship Counsellor MA MBACP (Accred)

 I provide a good space for moving forward with the way you’d like your relationships to be.
 I create a non-judgemental environment to talk.
 Through coming for counselling we would explore together your hopes, bringing out your own resources and skills.

 The initial session aims be a useful combination of what you are hoping for and what I offer, coming up with a plan together.
 You will be able to ask questions about the way that I work.